 Spinal cord disorders usually result from conditions extrinsic to the cord, such as the following:

 Less commonly, disorders are intrinsic to the cord.
 Intrinsic disorders include spinal cord infarction Spinal Cord Infarction Spinal cord infarction usually results from ischemia originating in an extravertebral artery.
 Symptoms include sudden and severe back pain, followed immediately by rapidly progressive bilateral... read more , hemorrhage, transverse myelitis Acute Transverse Myelitis Acute transverse myelitis is acute inflammation of gray and white matter in one or more adjacent spinal cord segments, usually thoracic.
 Causes include multiple sclerosis, neuromyelitis optica... read more , HIV infection, poliovirus infection Poliomyelitis Poliomyelitis is an acute infection caused by a poliovirus (an enterovirus).
-Manifestations include a nonspecific minor illness (abortive poliomyelitis), sometimes aseptic meningitis without... read more , West Nile virus infection, syphilis (which can cause tabes dorsalis Late or tertiary syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential clinical, symptomatic stages separated by periods of asymptomatic latent infection.
-Common manifestations... read more ), trauma Spinal Trauma Trauma to the spine may cause injuries involving the spinal cord, vertebrae, or both.
+Manifestations include a nonspecific minor illness (abortive poliomyelitis), sometimes aseptic meningitis without... read more , West Nile virus infection, syphilis (which can cause tabes dorsalis Late or tertiary syphilis ), COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more , trauma Spinal Trauma Trauma to the spine may cause injuries involving the spinal cord, vertebrae, or both.
 Occasionally, the spinal nerves are affected.
 The anatomy of the spinal column is reviewed elsewhere.
 Spinal... read more , vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
 Deficiency causes megaloblastic anemia, damage... read more (which causes subacute combined degeneration Subacute Combined Degeneration Subacute combined degeneration refers to degenerative changes in the nervous system due to vitamin B12 deficiency; the degenerative changes affect mostly brain and spinal cord white matter.... read more ), decompression sickness Decompression Sickness Decompression sickness occurs when rapid pressure reduction (eg, during ascent from a dive, exit from a caisson or hyperbaric chamber, or ascent to altitude) causes gas previously dissolved... read more , lightning injury Lightning Injuries Lightning injuries include cardiac arrest, loss of consciousness, and temporary or permanent neurologic deficits; serious burns and internal tissue injury are rare.
-Diagnosis is clinical; evaluation... read more (which can cause keraunoparalysis Symptoms and Signs Lightning injuries include cardiac arrest, loss of consciousness, and temporary or permanent neurologic deficits; serious burns and internal tissue injury are rare.
-Diagnosis is clinical; evaluation... read more [transient paralysis and sensory deficits with ischemia]), radiation therapy (which can cause myelopathy), syrinx Syrinx of the Spinal Cord or Brain Stem A syrinx is a fluid-filled cavity within the spinal cord (syringomyelia) or brain stem (syringobulbia).
-Predisposing factors include craniocervical junction abnormalities, previous spinal cord... read more , and spinal cord tumor Spinal Cord Tumors Spinal cord tumors may develop within the spinal cord parenchyma, directly destroying tissue, or outside the cord parenchyma, often compressing the cord or nerve roots.
-Symptoms can include... read more .
+Diagnosis is clinical; evaluation... read more (which can cause keraunoparalysis Symptoms and Signs [transient paralysis and sensory deficits with ischemia]), radiation therapy (which can cause myelopathy), syrinx Syrinx of the Spinal Cord or Brain Stem A syrinx is a fluid-filled cavity within the spinal cord (syringomyelia) or brain stem (syringobulbia).
+Predisposing factors include craniocervical junction abnormalities, previous spinal cord... read more , and spinal cord tumor Spinal Tumors Spinal tumors may develop within the spinal cord parenchyma, directly destroying tissue, or outside the cord parenchyma, often compressing the cord or nerve roots.
+Symptoms can include progressive... read more .
 Arteriovenous malformations Spinal Cord Arteriovenous Malformations (AVMs) Arteriovenous malformations (AVMs) in or around the spinal cord can cause cord compression, ischemia, parenchymal hemorrhage, subarachnoid hemorrhage, or a combination.
 Symptoms may include... read more may be extrinsic or intrinsic.
 Copper deficiency Copper Deficiency Copper is a component of many body proteins; almost all of the body’s copper is bound to copper proteins.
 Copper deficiency may be acquired or inherited.
 (See also Overview of Mineral Deficiency... read more may result in myelopathy similar to that caused by vitamin B12 deficiency.

 Symptoms and Signs of Spinal Cord Disorders

-Neurologic dysfunction due to spinal cord disorders occurs at the involved spinal cord segment (see table Motor and Reflex Effects of Spinal Cord Dysfunction by Segmental Level Motor and Reflex Effects of Spinal Cord Dysfunction by Segmental Level Spinal cord disorders can cause permanent severe neurologic disability.
-For some patients, such disability can be avoided or minimized if evaluation and treatment are rapid.
-The spinal cord... read more ) and at all segments below it.
-The exception is the central cord syndrome (see table Spinal Cord Syndromes Spinal Cord Syndromes Spinal cord disorders can cause permanent severe neurologic disability.
-For some patients, such disability can be avoided or minimized if evaluation and treatment are rapid.
-The spinal cord... read more ), which may spare segments below.
+Neurologic dysfunction due to spinal cord disorders occurs at the involved spinal cord segment (see table Motor and Reflex Effects of Spinal Cord Dysfunction by Segmental Level Motor and Reflex Effects of Spinal Cord Dysfunction by Segmental Level ) and at all segments below it.
+The exception is the central cord syndrome (see table Spinal Cord Syndromes Spinal Cord Syndromes ), which may spare segments below.